Finding a new job during a global pandemic

 And what was different this time around?

-The good
+The good Link to heading

-No change of location
+No change of location Link to heading

 Being able to switch from working for one company to interviewing at another by opening a new tab in your browser is pretty neat, I must say.
 And not having to drive/cycle across the city to do that saves a decent chunk of time too.

-Easier to schedule
+Easier to schedule Link to heading

 It is much easier to squeeze in one hour of interviewing into your calendar compared to one hour of interviewing plus two more hours it takes to get to the designated location and back.

-Less intimidating
+Less intimidating Link to heading

 As in introvert, I found interviewing from home more a lot comfortable and less stressful than in an unfamiliar location.

-More spread out interviews
+More spread out interviews Link to heading

 Most companies realise that making a candidate drive to their office for four or five separate interviewing sessions is not great.
 So what they often did was to cluster all of the (3-4-5-6) interviews into a single day.
 Needless to say, that is quite a meat grinder to put someone through, as convenient as it is.
 This time around, I had an average of one interview per day (per company), which is a lot more manageable.
 On the other hand, while having a more relaxed interviewing schedule is nice, it does have its downsides.
 It is definitely less efficient than the “clustered interviewing” approach, because having all/most of your interviews in one day usually also meant that the company was often able to give you their verdict within the same day, or the next one.
 Which brings me to the first of…

-The bad
+The bad Link to heading

-Slower process
+Slower process Link to heading

 This will probably improve once companies learn and improve their remote hiring processes.
 But, in my experience so far, it took an overage of 3.5 weeks from the first interview to receiving an offer, which is more than I would have preferred to wait.

-The technology
+The technology Link to heading

 The year was 2020, SpaceX rocket boosters were routinely flying into space and then guiding themselves back down to Earth to land on floating drone ships and get reused wait to be picked up and used again.